 Facts may be proved by evidence, by presumptions and inferences which arise from evidence, and by the court taking judicial notice of facts (see above).
 The types of evidence which may be relied upon in civil proceedings are witness testimony, documents and real evidence.
 Documents can include paper documents, computer records, photographs, and video and sound recordings.
 Real evidence consists of other material objects relevant to the issues in dispute which are produced to the court, such as the products which form the subject-matter of an intellectual property dispute.
-It may also include a judge visiting the scene of an accident.
+It may also include a judge visiting the scene of an accident or some other relevant location to go on a view.